ian-r-rose/ian-r-rose.github.io/content/coding/mapping_california.md

         -f "ESRI Shapefile" data/la_cities data/los_angeles.osm.pbf
 ```
 This command selects from the database all of the multipolygons
-(your basic GIS shape, in which city borders are included)
+(your basic GIS data structure for shapes, including city borders)
 where the `admin_level` property is set to `'8'`, indicating a municipality.
 The output format is set to [ESRI Shapefile](https://www.esri.com/library/whitepapers/pdfs/shapefile.pdf),
 and the data is placed in the `la_cities` directory.